ibm-cloud-docs/speech-to-text/features.md

 -   [Keyword spotting](/docs/speech-to-text?topic=speech-to-text-spotting#keyword-spotting) identifies spoken phrases that match specified keyword strings with a user-defined level of confidence.
 Keyword spotting is especially useful when individual phrases from the audio are more important than the full transcription.
 For example, a customer support system might identify keywords to determine how to route user requests.
 -   [Word alternatives](/docs/speech-to-text?topic=speech-to-text-spotting#word-alternatives) request alternative words that are acoustically similar to the words of a transcript.
 The words that it identifies must meet a minimum confidence threshold that is specified by the user.
 The service identifies similar-sounding words and provides their start and end times, as well as its confidence in the possible alternatives.

+These features are only supported for previous-generation models.
+They are not supported for large speech models and next-generation models.
+{: note}

 ### Response formatting and filtering
 {: #features-response-formatting}